 Foreigners are often the targets of robbery, pickpocketing and bag snatching.
 Pickpocketing is common around Amsterdam's main tourist attractions, in restaurants and tourist accommodation, at Central Station and on public transport.
 There are frequent reports of bag snatching on trains and trams, including those that operate through Schiphol Airport (the Netherlands' major international airport located between Amsterdam and The Hague).
 Mobile devices are an attractive target for thieves operating on public transport systems.
-Do not carry passports and other valuable possessions in the laptop bag.
+Do not carry passports and other valuable possessions in a laptop bag.

 Thieves usually operate in pairs, with one attempting to distract you while the other steals your possessions.
 People using automatic teller machines (ATMs) around nightclubs and bars are frequent targets.

 There are reports of thieves posing as plain clothes policemen.
 The thieves ask to inspect currency and credit cards looking for counterfeits.
-Tourists handing over their money have been robbed.
+Tourists handing over money have been robbed.

 Incidents of drink spiking have been reported.
 Do not leave drinks unattended or accept drinks from strangers.

 Advance fee fraud and lottery scams occur in the Netherlands.
 Typically, advance fee fraud takes the form of foreigners being contacted in their home country by email, and advised of an inheritance or other offer, often originating in Africa.
 The perpetrators seek an advance payment for alleged official expenses, and the victim is invited to visit the Netherlands to finalise the transaction.
 No monies are paid to the victim and, upon return to their home country, there may be further bogus offers of assistance from sham legal representatives to recoup lost funds.

 The lottery scam typically takes the form of a foreigner being contacted as the beneficiary of bogus foreign lottery winnings, with a request for payment to facilitate administration costs associated with winnings.
 Australians have lost large sums of money in such scams.
-To find out more about scams, see also our International scams page.
+For more information, see our International scams page.